 When the earth parted...that may be the most salient text.

 One will think of Kubrick's 2001 and the ape-men struggling to survive, that this could reference that.
-And it might.
-And we would possibly also have an overlay of commentary on the sexual and violent nature of such films as One Million Years B.C., the eruptions possibly having much to do with Raquel Welch, and yet they are glossed and cloaked in such a manner that they aren't shocking but A Clockwork Orange was, with Alex's vampire teeth and his obvious mesmerized delight in his "pictures".
-One might sense commentary on both the industry and the audience ant their thirst for this violence and bloodletting and the sexual arousal had not only with Raquel but with the violence.
+Which I imagine it does.
+And we would possibly also have an overlay of commentary on the sexual and violent nature of such films as One Million Years B.C., the eruptions possibly having much to do with Raquel Welch, and yet they are glossed and cloaked in such a manner that they aren't shocking but A Clockwork Orange was, with Alex's vampire teeth and his obvious mesmerized delight in his imagination's violent "pictures".
+One might sense commentary on both the industry and the audience and their thirst for this violence and bloodletting and the sexual arousal had not only with Raquel but with the violence.

 One Million Years B.C. was put out by Hammer films and that studio was known for what else?